Almost 100 years ago, the government of British Columbia set aside land that the university could develop in support of its interests.

 Socially: move from commuter campus to complete community, with places to live, learn and recreate.

-Environmentally: put housing walkably close to work and study, while honouring the magnificent peninsula setting and hydrology of the landscape.
+Environmentally: put housing walkably close to work and study, while honouring the magnificent peninsula setting and topography of the landscape.

 Financially: don’t sell the residential land – lease it for 99 years, so that it generates perpetual support for students, teachers and researchers, providing a margin of excellence otherwise unattainable.

 The University Board of Governors created UBC Properties Trust to put these principles into practice in everything they do.